forrtproject/forrtproject.github.io/content/about/about/about.md

 In a nutshell, FORRT is a ***F***ramework for ***O***pen and ***R***eproducible ***R***esearch ***T***raining advancing research transparency, reproducibility, rigor, and ethics through pedagogical reform and meta-scientific research.

 FORRT provides a pedagogical infrastructure and open educational resources designed to support the teaching and mentoring of open and reproducible science.
-FORRT strives to (a) raise awareness of the pedagogical implications of open and reproducible science and its associated challenges (i.e., curricular reform, epistemological uncertainty, methods of education); (c) respond to calls to consider open scholarship as inclusive scholarship; (c) advocate for the opening and formal recognition of teaching and mentoring materials to facilitate access, discovery, and learning to those who otherwise would be educationally disenfranchised.
+FORRT strives to (a) raise awareness of the pedagogical implications of open and reproducible science and its associated challenges (i.e., curricular reform, epistemological uncertainty, methods of education); (b) respond to calls to consider open scholarship as inclusive scholarship; (c) advocate for the opening and formal recognition of teaching and mentoring materials to facilitate access, discovery, and learning to those who otherwise would be educationally disenfranchised.

 ***Here's a 5 minutes introduction to FORRT***